 You should receive a vaccination card or a printout that says which vaccine you received, and when and where you received it.
 This will serve as verification that you’ve received the vaccine.

-- DO follow any instructions you’re given at your vaccination appointment…which will probably include what negative reactions to the vaccine you should watch out for.
+- DO follow any instructions you’re given when you receive the vaccine…which will probably include what negative reactions to the vaccine you should watch out for.

 - DO be prepared for some side effects.
 Not everyone has them, but if you get them, they can be strong.
 The CDC says you could experience pain and/or swelling at the spot where you got the injection; fever; headaches; chills; aches; or tiredness.
 You could even feel absolutely lousy, like you’ve got the flu…but it should only last a day or two.
 If you do get symptoms like these, it does NOT mean you’ve caught COVID-19.
 It means your body is building a strong immune response.
 You cannot get COVID-19 from the vaccine because the vaccine doesn’t contain any coronavirus.